ChoGGi/SurvivingMars_CheatMods/Mods ChoGGi/Fix Bugs/MoreInfo.md

 Log spam from a modded trait without an id.
 Black screen in second new game window when using a Modded sponsor and missing DLC.
 Rivals Trade Minerals mod hides Exotic Minerals from lander UI.
-Silva's Orion Heavy Rocket (you must disable his Essential files mod, then enable it AFTER enabling this mod, or use my Mod List Editor mod).
+Silva's Orion Heavy Rocket (you must disable his Essential files mod, then enable it AFTER enabling this mod, or use my Mod List Editor mod to place this before it).
 Horticulture Workshop not unlocking.
 Removes stuck cursor buildings (reddish coloured).
 GetCheapestTech log spam.